Victorian Railways flat wagons: Less-than-Container-Load traffic (LCL)

 For traffic that did not need the full capacity of a standard ISO 20 ft container, smaller units were constructed that were compatible with ISO brackets.
 These needed custom rolling stock, fitted with brackets at the correct intervals.
 A standard LCL unit was about 5 ft long, so a 15 ft underframe could be made to hold three containers.

 Like later examples with ISO container frames, the mounting points of LCL containers were used with custom carrying designs for specific transport jobs.
-One of the first dedicated LCL traffic runs in Victoria was for tallow (animal fats) which were transported from Wodonga to Melbourne in insulated, steam-heated drums, and other runs included bulk cement deliveries.
+One of the first dedicated LCL traffic runs in Victoria was for tallow (animal fats) which were transported from Ballarat, Bendigo, Shepparton and Wangratta to Melbourne in insulated, steam-heated drums of 1510 impgal capacity; other early runs included bulk cement deliveries.

 KC & KMC

 To cater for this traffic, in 1954, twenty IY wagons had their sides and ends removed and new container locks welded into position.
-The new vehicles were classed K 87–106, quickly recoded to KC to avoid confusion.
+The new vehicles were classed K 87–106, quickly recoded to KC to avoid confusion with generic flat wagons.
 When that traffic dried up the wagons were used interchangeably with KC's.
 The fleet had been withdrawn by the end of 1980.